FarhanShoukat/Traveling-Salesman-Problem/README.md

 # Traveling-Salesman-Problem

 ## Abstract:
-In this project, two methods were used for solving Traveling Salesman Problem.
+In this study, two methods were used for solving Traveling Salesman Problem.
 The problem is solved using Genetic Algorithm and Simulated Annealing.

 ## Methadology: